project-codeflare/codeflare-cli/README.md

 | `codeflare` guides you via a series of questions.
 Where is your data?
 How many GPUs are needed? | You may name the set of answers you provided.
 We call this a **profile**.
 Your inner loop becomes: `codeflare -y -p <profileName>` | `codeflare` offers convenient access to MLFlow, Tensorboard, and a custom dashboard that tracks a job's resources and logs. |
 | `codeflare` glues answers together and submits a Kubernetes job.                                | Quickly switch between profiles.
 Submit concurrent jobs to distinct profiles.                                                      | No fiddling with yaml and port forwards.
 With a few clicks, a dashboard window pops open.                                   |

+## Scenarios

+Interested in finding use cases that match up with your own?
+Check out our [Scenarios](./docs/scenarios/#readme) page.

 ## Tray Menu

 <img align="right" width="275" src="docs/images/tray/activeruns.png">